Whoever said that affiliate marketing was an easy way to make money online must’ve had an affiliate marketing course they wanted to sell to you…

 How long does it take for you to get paid?

-The best affiliate marketing programs offer immediate payments for each sale.
+The best affiliate marketing programs offer immediate (that usually means at the end of each month) payments for each sale.

 It’s almost like creating an affiliate network of your own and getting paid for the work your “affiliates” do.